axboe/fio/HOWTO.rst

 .. option:: plids=str, fdp_pli=str : [io_uring_cmd] [xnvme]

-        Select which Placement IDs (streams) or Placement ID Indices (FDP) this job is allowed to use for writes.
-For FDP by default, the job will cycle through all available Placement IDs, so use this to isolate these identifiers to specific jobs.
-If you want fio to use FDP placement identifiers only at indices 0, 2 and 5 specify ``plids=0,2,5``.
-For streams this should be a comma-separated list of Stream IDs.
+        Select which Placement ID Indices (FDP) or Placement IDs (streams) this job is allowed to use for writes.
+This option accepts a comma-separated list of values or ranges (e.g., 1,2-4,5,6-8).

+        For FDP by default, the job will cycle through all available Placement IDs, so use this option to be selective.
+The values specified here are array indices for the list of placement IDs returned by the nvme-cli command ``nvme fdp status``.
+If you want fio to use FDP placement identifiers only at indices 0, 2 and 5, set ``plids=0,2,5``.

+        For streams this should be a list of Stream IDs.

 .. option:: dp_scheme=str : [io_uring_cmd] [xnvme]